google/dataflow-ml-starter/README.md

      lint                      Run linter on source code
-     run-df-cpu                Run a Dataflow job with CPUs and without Custom Container run-df-gpu                Run a Dataflow job using the custom container with GPUs run-direct                Run a local test with DirectRunner test                      Run tests
+     run-df-cpu                Run a Dataflow job with CPUs and without Custom Container run-df-gpu                Run a Dataflow job using the custom container with GPUs run-df-gpu-flex           Run a Dataflow job using the Flex Template run-direct                Run a local test with DirectRunner test                      Run tests
+     test-latest-env           Replace the Beam vesion with the latest version (including release candidates)
 ```

 ### Pipeline Details